Cartoon-KAPOW!

 Keywords

-When your audience type their search queries into Google, the words they use are known as keywords.
-A keyword is usually more than one word and could be up to three words.
+When your audience type their search queries into Google, the words they use are known as keywords or SEO keywords.
+A keyword is usually more than one word and can be up to three words.

 It’s your SEO copywriter’s job to research the keywords your audience is using, then implant those keywords into your copy.

-The idea is that when someone uses those words, your web page will be a match and will show up on Google’s list of search results.
+The idea is that when someone uses those words to search, your web page will be a match and will show up on Google’s list of search results.

 Keyword density

 Keyword density is a dated and generally bad SEO strategy.
-It works on the principle that there’s an ideal ratio of text length to keyword repetition.
+It works on the principle that there’s an ideal ratio of keyword repetition to word count.

-As an example, an agency might give a writer a blog article to write.
-Their brief will include a word length for the article, a list of keywords and the number of times each keyword should be repeated.
+Let’s say an agency has given a content writer a blog article to write and they’re using keyword density as their strategy.
+Their brief will include a word count for the article, a list of keywords and the number of times each keyword should be repeated.

 Keyword performance